From Trolling to Deepfakes: The Online War Against Women Journalists

 First, following our detailed monitoring of online harassment of journalists, in 2021 Women Press Freedom added a new category - Organized Troll Campaigns.
 This new violation differentiates between one-off online harassment cases and more concerted and organized trolling pile-ons orchestrated by different groups.
 However, due to the addition of this category the number of cases identified as online harassment from 2021 onwards were sorted into the two different categories, leading to a drop in our documented online harassment cases.

-Secondly, the normalization of online harassment against women journalists has sadly led many to accept this as part of their experience, leading to fewer reports.
+Secondly, the normalization of online harassment against women journalists has sadly led many to accept this as part of their experience, leading to fewer reported cases.
 Additionally, there is a growing reluctance to report such incidents to press freedom organizations for fear that publicizing the issue could incite more abuse.
-The lack of adequate response from authorities and social media companies has also discouraged targetted journalists from coming forward.
+The lack of adequate response from authorities and social media companies has also discouraged targeted journalists from coming forward.
 Lastly, the migration of journalists to more moderated platforms has played a role, as many have left Twitter and Facebook, where abuse is rampant, in favor of smaller, more controlled environments.

 Organized Troll Campaigns